FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 Each player is dealt 8 cards.
 Starting with the dealer counter-clockwise, each player must bid an amount.
 There is only one round of bidding per round in the game, and the two highest bidders win the auction.

+> The bidding process was not explained in detail; it is up to the players to decide how to do it, and what can and can't be done during the bidding process.
+{.is-warning}

 The other players must shuffle back their cards into the deck and place 8 cards face up on the field, and the rest of the deck face-down as the draw pile.
-The two auction winners participate in a 2-player matching round, and the winner is paid by the loser the amount that the *winner* has bid.
+The two auction winners participate in a 2-player matching round, and the winner is paid by the loser.

+> Whether the loser pays the amount bid by the *winner* or by the *loser* is not specified. **NEEDS MORE DOCUMENTATION** {.is-warning}

 > Basa and Chu rules can optionally be applied here: A double victor is paid by the loser twice the winner's bid, and a triple victor is paid three times the winner's bid.
 {.is-info}